Swan dive into sauce, sink your fork into some juicy meat, and impress everyone at your table with this Smothered Pork Chops recipe!

 - Tongs.
 An easy way to flip and transfer the pork chops.

-Cook this recipe to prove to yourself that pork chops can be moist.
+- Prove to yourself that pork chops can be moist.

-Make it because the gravy alone is a thing of beauty.
+- Gravy alone is a thing of beauty.

 Frequently Asked Questions

 If your pork chops are tough, there is one sure-fire reason: you overcooked them.
-USE A THERMOMETER (this one is inexpensive and works well; this one is fast, dead accurate, and will last years).
+USE A THERMOMETER (this one is inexpensive and works well; this one is fast, accurate, and will last years).
 I really cannot stress this thermometer point enough.

 Yes, you can add a pinch of cayenne pepper to your spice mixture to give your pork chops a kick.